DominicMachado/DominicMachado.github.io/docs/clas-141-f20/schedule-clas141-f20.md

 ### Friday, October 16
 - Women and Religion
-- **Homework (due before class)**: Read Connolly's chapter on priestesses in the Greek world.
-In your commonplace, list your three key takeaways, two things that were unclear, and one question that you have for the author.
+- **Homework (due before class)**: Read Connolly's [chapter](https://drive.google.com/file/d/1Af8OoyE2_GpqIkQa4mEw4BRqxdwQABwX/view?usp=sharing) on priestesses in the Greek world.
+In your commonplace book, list your three key takeaways, two things that were unclear, and one question that you have for the author.

 [Back to top.](#top)